straz/pas/bio/index.md

-Until his retirement from Xerox he served as vice president of strategic planning for the Information Products Group, with responsibility for strategic investments, acquisitions and product plans involving the corporation's world-wide electronic businesses.
+Until his retirement from Xerox he served as vice president of strategic planning for the Information Products Group, with responsibility for strategic investments, acquisitions and product plans involving the corporation&rsquo;s world-wide electronic businesses.

 Afterwards he became an author, lecturer and consultant to